Mako88/dxx-rebirth-installer/README.md

 4. (If changing installer revision) Search for "//Add the installer revision to the version" and change the revision number

-5. Copy the included 7zip folder to C:\7zip
+5. Copy the include folder to C:\DXX-Rebirth

 6. Make sure the following directories exist in each rebirth folder:
     * Players